-To change a major, students must get the approval of the education center director or assigned faculty adviser.
-Change-of-major forms are available at the regional education center.
-Admission requirements for each major are available from the education center director.
+To change a major, students must get the approval of the Education Center Director or assigned faculty advis0r.
+Admission requirements for each major are available from the Education Center Director.
 A student who changes a major is subject to the program requirements in effect at the time of the major change.